Связаться с нами

-The NEXUS Server Workspace Web Viewer feature provides direct access to a structured, read-only view of the project source documents in a standard web browser.
-The server-based feature is able to provide universal access to all collaborators involved in the design process, without the need to open the project in the NEXUS design client.
+The Workspace Web Viewer feature provides direct access to a structured, read-only view of the project source documents in a standard Browser.
+The server-based feature is able to provide universal access to all collaborators involved in the design process, without the need to open the project in Altium Designer.

 Using Web Review, anyone with a Workspace user account and suitable privileges can navigate through the project structure, interact with design documents, extract information about elements in the design, highlight areas or objects for commenting notes, and download project or output files.
 It can be opened from:

-A key collaboration feature of the Altium NEXUS Solution is the support for formalized workflows based on configurable Process Definitions.
-The NEXUS Server Workspace includes a range of preconfigured Process Definitions that provide defined sequences of event steps (Process Workflows) for tasks such as design reviews and project creation.
+A key collaboration feature of Altium Designer is the support for formalized workflows based on configurable Process Definitions.
+The Workspace includes a range of preconfigured Process Definitions that provide defined sequences of event steps (Process Workflows) for tasks such as design reviews and project creation.

-Process Definitions are managed, edited and created in the Workspace, and their workflows can be invoked from both the Workspace and NEXUS design client.
+Process Definitions are managed, edited and created in the Workspace, and their workflows can be invoked from both the Workspace and Altium Designer.
 The Process Workflows interact with users through Process Forms and flow diagrams, both of which are configured (or created) in the Workspace.